GregDMeyer/dynamite-release-checklist/README.md

 - [ ] New version tagged

-### 13. Merge master back into dev
+### 14. Merge master back into dev

-In case there were any changes you had to do to resolve the merge etc. in the main branch.
+Now there is at least one extra commit in master, so sync dev back up to it.

 - [ ] `dev` and `master` are synced up

-### 14. Re-build docker images
+### 15. Re-build docker images

 Now you need to re-build the docker images to use the master branch and include the updated version number.
 This should be quite quick because docker should have cached all the steps up until installing dynamite.